BSBI Strategic Plan 2021-24

 Frequently Asked Questions

-Work carried out towards the new Strategy was only possible thanks to funding from the National Lottery Heritage Fund under its Resilient Heritage initiative, which made it possible for us to work with the acclaimed Centre for Charity Effectiveness, Cass Business School.
+Work carried out towards the new Strategy was only possible thanks to funding from the National Lottery Heritage Fund under its Resilient Heritage initiative, which made it possible for us to work with the acclaimed Centre for Charity Effectiveness, Bayes Business School.